theHostileNegotiator/KWBandage/PatchNotes.md

 #### Mantis
 1. Turret is not effective at tracking Air Units, often misfiring
 	* Improved Turret Settings to match Slingshot
-2. Unit could not be cloaked with NOD Cloaking Field special power
+2. Unit could not be cloaked with NOD Cloaking Field Support Power
 	* Restored ability for it to be cloaked and defaulted parameters
 3. Damage values were inherited from Stealth Tank TW 1.09.
 Stealth Tank damage was reduced in KW 1.00.
 	* Reduced Damage of Rockets to match the current Stealth Tank values
 #### Shadow Strike Team
 1. Marked of Kane Strike team spawns NOD Shadows instead of MOK Shadows
-	* Created new support power for MOK Shadows
+	* Created new Support Power for MOK Shadows
 #### Cyborg EMP Ability
 1. Cyborg units had the possibility to misfire ability
 	* Tweeked range for better performance